osoco/osoco-site/site/content/thoughts/notes-about-a-next-software-world.md

 An argument can be made that the contemporary mainstream understanding of objects is but a pale shadow of the original idea.
-Further, it can be argued that the mainstream understanding of objects is, in practice, antithetical to the original intent (David West, Object Thinking).
+Further, it can be argued that the mainstream understanding of objects is, in practice, antithetical to the original intent (reference *Object Thinking* by David West here).

 We could identify the some working hypothesis to implement our vision.